 We are continuously working to minimise the risk of modern slavery and human trafficking across our whole operation.
-Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found on our website.
+Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found here.

 Each of our suppliers is expected to adhere to our high standards.
 Our procurement process ensures that key suppliers comply with all necessary laws and regulations; they are required to:

 a. take reasonable steps to protect the health and ensure the safety of their own workforce and all workers in their supply chain;

 b. when performing their obligations to us, not use or allow to be used any slavery;

 c. comply with all local laws and best practices with regard to the suitability of employee working conditions;